Weakly coupled Hamilton-Jacobi systems without monotonicity condition: A first step: Introduction and main results

-By \cite[Proposition 1.2]{Davi1}, if the coupling matrix $(\lambda_{ij}(x))$ is irreducible, then $\lambda_{ii}(x)>0$ for every $i\in\{1,\dots,m\}$.
+In the present paper, an existence result of solutions of (\ref{E}) will be provided, where (\ref{inde}) may not hold.
+From a theoretical point of view, this result can describe a more general form of coupling.
+From the perspective of game theory, this can characterize influence between players.
+The value function $u_i(x)$ of the $i$th player can depend either increasingly or decreasingly on the value function $u_j(x)$ of the $j$th player.
+The existence of solutions of (1.1) can be interpreted as the existence of equilibrium points.

 About the weakly coupled systems, there are several topics of concern: \begin{itemize} \item [$\centerdot$] The stationary weakly coupled systems.
-For the existence theorems and the comparison results, one can refer to \cite{Eng,Ish3,Len}.
+For the existence theorems and the comparison results, one can refer to \cite{CGT,Eng,Len}, and \cite{ABR,Ish3} for the second order case.
+An algorithm was constructed in \cite{SZ} which allows obtaining a solution as the limit of a monotonic sequence of subsolutions.
 For the weak KAM theory, one can refer to \cite{Davi1}.
-For the vanishing discount problem, one can refer to \cite{Davi2,Ish4,Ish5}.
+For the vanishing discount problem, one can refer to \cite{Davi2,Ish5}.